manolitto/openvlex2/README.md

   ![Tower Staircase](img/img014.jpg)

 - Print a bunch of 1x1 floor tiles of different styles (e.g. Dwarven Plain and Knotwork) and enjoy building **mosaics and patterned floor** tiles in endless variety.

+- Print terrain and building parts from other systems and vendors (like OpenLOCK, DRAGONLOCK, Tilescape, ...) and combine them all with your new flexible OpenVLex bases.
+See FAQs below for instructions about preparing such parts.

 - Build amazing dungeons and houses.
 Have fun! :star_struck: